ThangLeQuoc/aqi-bot/README.md

 ```

 #### For Nowcast AQI Calculation
+2 required parameter is *pollutant code* and an array of average *concentration* for each hour recorded (more explanation below).
+The unit of measurement for the pollutant code is as defined in the pollutants specification table.

 ```
 /* Example Data for Nowcast PM2.5 12h period - 30.5, 12.5, 14.3, 30, 32.4, 31.1, 28.2, 30.7, 32.8, 32.6, 33.1, 28.5 */